-Financial instruments that potentially subject the Group to concentrations of credit risk consist principally of cash and cash equivalents, short-term and long-term restricted cash, short-term restricted cash held by trustees and trade receivables.
+Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents, short-term and long-term restricted cash, restricted cash held by trustees trade receivables and contract assets.

-The majority of the Group's cash and cash equivalents are invested in dollars with major banks in Israel, the United States and South America.
-Generally, these cash and cash equivalents may be redeemed upon demand and therefore, management believes that they bear lower risk.
+The majority of the Company's cash and cash equivalents are invested in dollars with major banks in Israel, the United States and South America.
+Generally, these cash and cash equivalents may be redeemed upon demand and therefore, management believes that they bear low risk.

-The majority of the Group's short-term and long-term restricted cash are invested in dollars with major banks in Israel.
-The Group is entitled to receive the restricted cash generally based upon actual performance of its projects.
+The majority of the Company's short-term and long-term restricted cash are invested in dollars with major banks in Israel.
+The Company is generally entitled to receive the restricted cash based upon actual performance of its projects.

 The Company also has restricted cash held by trustees, which is invested in Colombian Pesos with major banks in Colombia.
-As of December 31, 2017, restricted cash held by the trustees amounted to \$ 4,325.
+As of December 31, 2018, restricted cash held by the trustees amounted to \$4,372.
 The Company is entitled to receive the restricted cash held by the trustee in stages based upon operational milestones.
-The cash held in the trusts is reflected in the Company's consolidated balance sheet as "Restricted cash held by trustees".
+The cash held in the Trusts is reflected in the Company's consolidated balance sheet as Restricted cash held by trustees.

-Trade receivables of the Group are mainly derived from sales to major customers located in South and Central America and Asia.
-The Group performs ongoing credit evaluations of its customers and obtains letters of credit and bank guarantees for certain receivables.
-An allowance for doubtful accounts is determined with respect to specific debts that the Group has determined to be doubtful of collection.
+Trade receivables and contract assets of the Company are mainly derived from sales to major customers located in North, South and Central America, Europe and Asia.
+The Company performs ongoing credit evaluations of its customers and obtains letters of credit and bank guarantees for certain receivables.
+An allowance for doubtful accounts is determined with respect to specific debts that the Company has determined to be doubtful of collection.
+As of December 31, 2018 and 2017 the Company has recorded a provision for doubtful accounts in the amounts of \$3,202 and \$3,896, respectively.

-The Company has recorded bad debt expenses in the amounts of \$ 2,231, \$ 6,222 and \$ 1,369 for the years ended December 31, 2017, 2016 and 2015, respectively.
+The Company has recorded a net expense (income) from bad debts in the amount of (\$376), \$2,231 and \$6,222 for the years ended December 31, 2018, 2017 and 2016, respectively.